1. Purpose of policy

 Research: as defined in the Australian Code for the Responsible Conduct of Research.

-Researcher: all staff, students, adjunct and conjoint appointments, visiting academics, and research fellows who engage in research activity under the auspices of USC.
+Researcher: all staff, students, adjunct and conjoint appointments, visiting academics and research fellows who engage in research activity under the auspices of the University.

 Research data: any data collected during research that could be used to validate the research findings and/or facilitate the reproduction of the research.
 This includes data in all forms (e.g. electronic, lab notes, surveys, field notes, datasets, audio recordings, test results).